faq

 do you only provide telehealth therapy?

-I provide telehealth services, which is a video-based therapy to clients living throughout Alabama, Florida, and Georgia.
-All you need is a smartphone or computer with video capability and internet, along with a quiet, secure area for your sessions.
+I provide telehealth services, which is video-based therapy to clients living throughout Alabama, Florida, and Georgia.
+All you need is a smartphone or computer with video capability and internet access, along with a quiet, secure area for your sessions.

 I also offer in-person sessions at my office in Carrollton, Georgia.